rochacbruno/marmite/example/content/2024-10-24-getting-started.md

 authors: rochacbruno
 pinned: true
 ---
 Learn how to create your blog with Marmite in minutes, you can start with zero-config  and then customize gradually later.

+Not convinced yet?
+Read [[why-to-use-marmite]]

 ## Quick Start